 Abstract.
-Particle number size distributions, total number concentrations and mean particle sizes have been measured for 70 days at an urban background site in Mülheim-Styrum, Germany with a handheld Partector Pro of the first generation and a TSI mobility particle size spectrometer (MPSS).
-The aim of the study was to evaluate the performance of the Partecor Pro against the MPSS.
-The results show that the size distributions, measured with the Partector Pro agree with the MPSS mostly within ±25% for particle sizes between 10 nm 113.5 nm, whereas higher, systematic differences were observed for larger particles.
-The measurement accuracy was shown to be dependent on the geometric mean diameter and the geometric standard deviation

-- 15 of the aerosol.
-Best results were found for the most abundant size distributions with geometric mean particle diameters ≥30 nm and geometric standard deviations larger than 1.8.
-The total number concentration, measured by the Partector Pro was found to be in excellent agreement with the MPSS with a slope of the linear fit of 0.9977 and a regression coefficient of R = 0.9956.
-The agreement of the geometric mean particle diameter, determined with the Partector Pro and the MPSS was good, but moderately dependent on the particle size distribution.
-For mean particle sizes between 20 nm and 50 nm, the bias was within - $\pm 15\%$ .
+Particle number size distributions, total number concentrations and mean particle sizes have been measured for 70 d at an urban background site in Mülheim-Styrum, Germany, with a handheld Partector Pro of the first generation and a TSI mobility particle size spectrometer (MPSS).
+The aim of the study was to evaluate the performance of the Partector Pro against the MPSS.
+The results show that the size distributions, measured with the Partector Pro, agree with the MPSS mostly within $\pm 25\%$ for particle sizes between 10 and 113.5 nm, whereas higher, systematic differences were observed for larger particles.
+The measurement accuracy was shown to be dependent on the geometric mean diameter and the geometric mean particle diameters $\geq 30$ nm and geometric standard deviations larger than 1.8.
+The total number concentration, measured by the Partector Pro, was found to be in excellent agreement with the MPSS with a slope of the linear fit of 0.9977 and a regression coefficient of $R^2 = 0.9956$ .
+The agreement of the geometric mean particle diameter, determined with the Partector Pro and the MPSS was good but moderately dependent on the particle size distribution.
+For mean particle sizes between 20 and 50 nm, the bias was within $\pm 15\%$ .
 Higher deviations of up to 30% were observed when the geometric mean particle sizes exceeded 70 nm and when the geometric standard deviations exceeded approximately 2.7.